 the target of the development results to be achieved through the triangular cooperation project

 b) A pivotal partner:

 has proven experience and shares its resources, knowledge and expertise, and

-helps connect beneficiary and pivotal to form a partnership and provides financial and/or technical support
+helps connect beneficiary and pivotal partners to form a partnership and provides financial and/or technical support

 Partners may include governments as well as international and multilateral organizations, civil society, the private sector, academia and others.
 Depending on the type of project, there may be more than one actor for each of the three partner roles and partners may change roles over the life cycle of a project.
 Inclusive partnerships, including those that support the lives of the poorest, most vulnerable and those living in fragile states, constitute the basis of triangular cooperation and are essential to leaving no one behind.

 Triangular cooperation arises from the combination of South-South and North-South cooperation, which creates partnerships for common development goals.
 As a result, triangular cooperation implies a multi-stakeholder approach and provides comparative advantages, as all partners involved bring forward their knowledge and expertise and trigger innovation, which in turn leads to mutual benefits.

 In many cases, support in tackling a development challenge is solicited by either of the three partners.
 The facilitator helps connect the pivotal partner to the beneficiary partner, while supporting the collaboration financially and technically, and the pivotal partner provides expertise and other resources required.

 Visit Global Partnership Initiative (GPI)’s video for a brief overview of triangular cooperation!

 In order to visualize triangular cooperation, one can think of the process as: